Generic smoothness for $G$-valued potentially semi-stable deformation rings: Introduction

 \subsection{Acknowledgements}

-The results in this paper formed a portion of my Ph.D. thesis, and I am grateful to my advisor, Brian Conrad, for many helpful conversations.
-I am also grateful to Daniel Erman, Peter McNamara, and Jonathan Wise for helpful discussions.
+The results in this paper formed a portion of my Ph.D. thesis, and I am grateful to my advisor, Brian Conrad, for many helpful conversations, as well as for reading multiple drafts of this paper.
+I am also grateful to Daniel Erman, Brandon Levin, Peter McNamara, and Jonathan Wise for helpful discussions.
 This work was partially supported by an NSF Graduate Research Fellowship.